OINP 2026 Redesign: Ontario PNP Status, Streams & Next Steps

 Who can apply for Ontario Immigrant Nominee Program?

-- Spouses or common-law partners and dependent children can be included as accompanying family members on any OINP application
+- Spouses or common-law partners and dependent children can generally be included with a provincial nominee PR application when the principal applicant is nominated

 Detailed Guides